faskowit/faskowit.github.io/README.md

 # Josh Faskowitz

-*grad student studying brains and networks and networks of the brain; consumer of bioRxiv and fine coffees; bash enthusiast steadfastly using gedit (nobody's perfect)*
+*grad student studying brains and networks and networks of the brain; consumer of bioRxiv and fine coffees; bash enthusiast steadfastly using gedit ("nobody's perfect")*

 ## Hello!